avidbots/flatland/docs/included_plugins/bumper.rst

       # optional, default to true, this works together with update_rate.
 Collision
       # states may change in between updates with a given update_rate.
 It might
-      # appear disappear between when the messages are published.
+      # appear and disappear between when the messages published.
 This option
       # forces the bumper plugin to always publish if there are non-zero number
       # collisions regardless of update_rate.
 If there are no collisions, it publishes
       # empty list of collisions at update_rate